nathanielwarner/carletonian-wordpress/wp-content/plugins/custom-facebook-feed/README.txt

 **Please note:** This free Facebook plugin allows you to display text and links from Facebook posts.
 To display **photos, videos, comments,** and more, we offer a Pro version of the plugin.
 See the Pro Version section below for more information.

 ### Facebook Feed Features
+**NEW: Now Supports Facebook oEmbeds**
+With WordPress removing support for Facebook oEmbeds, the plugin will now automatically power any Facebook embeds on your site preventing them from breaking.
+No developer app required.

 **Super Simple to Set Up**
 One of our main priorities has always been to make our Facebook plugin as easy as possible to setup and use.
 Get up and running in less less than 1 minute with our signature quick setup - no Facebook Developer App required.